fizruk/telegram-bot-simple/README.md

 See bot examples here: https://github.com/fizruk/telegram-bot-simple/tree/master/examples

-Use `cabal build -fexamples` to build it.
+Use `cabal build all -fexamples` to build it.
 If you are building with stack then use `stack build --flag telegram-bot-simple:examples`.

 ## Contributing